build-on-aws/content/tutorials/using-terraform-to-configure-automated-guardduty-findings/index.md

 ```

 3.3.
 Next enable VPC Flow logs to the S3 bucket.
-This is not required, however it will allow us to view the logs that GuardDuty sees.
+This is not required, but it will allow us to view the logs that GuardDuty sees.

 ```
 # VPC FLOW LOGS